yang1083/backend-assessment/README.md

 2. Create an empty repo on GitHub.
 3. Run `git remote add github <YOUR GITHUB REPO URL>` in the project folder.
 4. Then push the project to your new GitHub repo with `git push --mirror github`.
+5. After completing the assessment be sure to push all your changes up to GitHub and send meeks@sfp.net the link to your repository.

 ## Directions
 There are three PHP classes you need to create.
 All files and folders have been set up for you.
 Commit regularly for bonus points.